Last updated: May 2026

 Basic Usage

-The simplest way to load a Parquet file into PostgreSQL is using the run
+The simplest way to load a Parquet file into PostgreSQL is using the run command with basic flags:

 # Load a single Parquet file into PostgreSQL